Last Updated on March 9, 2025

 Ring of Kerry: 100 miles / approximately 5-6 hours

 Plan to spend two nights in Killarney.
-Spend your first day getting to know the city itself, perhaps taking a jaunting cart ride out to the Muckross House in the National Park.
+Spend your first day getting to know the city, perhaps taking a jaunting cart ride to the Muckross House in the National Park.
 You can spend the entire second day driving the Ring of Kerry.

 Drive Counterclockwise

-Some guidebooks tell you to drive it clockwise to avoid the many tour buses that clog the road.
-It’s much better to go it counterclockwise, however, setting off in the direction of Killorglin, since you get a much better view.
+Some guidebooks tell you to drive clockwise to avoid the many tour buses clogging the road.
+It’s much better to go counterclockwise however, since setting off in the direction of Killorglin gives you a much better view.

 I’ve done it several times.
-I have avoided the buses by setting out early in the morning, perhaps around 7-8am.
+I have avoided the buses by setting out early, perhaps around 7–8 am.
 At that time, the buses haven’t even picked up their passengers yet.

-Also, your trip will then end in the National Park, so you’ll have time to drive about it a bit if you hadn’t done so the previous day.
-Note that although the driving distance is only 100 miles or so, you’ll be driving slow on the two-lane winding road.
-You’ll also be stopping often to take photos or to pop into the charming little shops and restaurants you’ll pass along the way.
+Also, your trip will end in the National Park, so you’ll have time to drive about it a bit if you haven’t done so the previous day.
+Note that although the driving distance is only 100 miles, you’ll be moving slowly on the two-lane winding road.
+You’ll also stop often to take photos or pop into the charming little shops and restaurants you’ll pass along the way.

 If You Go: